doxout/stractory/README.md

     });

-This causes named I/O streams to be created on a random worker which is registered to the factory server.
-The specified stream agent function will be execute on the worker and attach to the streams.
+The passed function(istream, ostream) will run on a randomly picked worker.

 The previous command created a simple echo stragent, and it could be written like so:

     var echo_agent = function(istream, ostream) { istream.pipe(ostream); };
-    strac.create('named-stream', echo_agent);
+    strac.create('mr-echo', echo_agent);

+Asking the factory for the named stragent will give you the stream pair and options:

+    strac.get('mr-echo', function(err, istream, ostream) {
+        ostream.write('Hello')
+        istream.on('data', function(data) { console.log("mr-echo said: ", data); });
+    });

+# Complex agents

 Echo streams are boring, and you usually want to abstract streams to something higher-level.

-stractory allows you a more complex specification for the agent, which allows you to write an agent server, an agent client wrapper and pass options to both.
+Specify an agent server, an agent client wrapper and options to pass to both.

-To do that, you can for example create a dnode-based agent:
+Create a dnode-based agent:

     var dnode_transformer = {
         options: {